rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 ![enabled payment card](./../../asset/image/snap-adv-save-card-preview.jpg)

 For more use cases, refer to [One Click, Two Click, and Recurring Transaction](https://support.midtrans.com/hc/en-us/articles/360002419153-One-Click-Two-Clicks-and-Recurring-Transaction).

+?> This feature is also known as Card Tokenization.
+Which simply means a method to replace sensitive information value (card credentials) with a `token` (a placeholder) value, but also allowing it to still be associated with the actual value.
+Generally to keep sensitive information safely kept within secure environments, but still accessible for authorized parties.

 ### Recurring / Subscription Card Transaction
 Snap can be utilized to **initialize** subscription or recurring payment flow.
 Note that: